rams1996/Dave-Full-game-3-levels-/README.md

 b)NODAVE:This function is a graphics model of dave which is black in color.
 I remove all the colors so that "WHEN DAVE MOVES NEXT STEP(+5-x-coordinate, +5-y-coordinate) the OLD COLOR DAVE IS REPLACED BY A BLACK AND WHITE DAVE.
 Hence we will not have infitite daves as he keeps moving to the next step.
 There are several functions for smaller details.

-I HAVE JUST MADE THIS GAME FOR 3 LEVELS.
-I WILL DO MORE IF YOU GUYS REQUEST FOR IT.